comocheng/kineticmodelssite/README.md

 ## Development Setup
 Clone the project and set up [docker](https://www.docker.com/products/docker-desktop) and [docker-compose](https://docs.docker.com/compose/install/) (on desktop systems like Docker Desktop for Mac and Windows, Docker Compose is included as part of the Docker Desktop install).
+Be sure to launch the Docker.app (or ensure the docker daemon is running) before trying to run docker-compose commands.

 For the first time, you need to run the initial migrations, which use [RMG-models](https://github.com/comocheng/RMG-models).
 To do this, first clone the RMG-models repo via ssh or https (ssh shown below):